 If the higher layer signaling in TS 38.331 [2] of smtc2 is present and smtc1 is fully overlapping with measurement gaps and smtc2 is partially overlapping with measurement gaps, requirements are not specified for Tidentify_intra_without_index or Tidentify_intra_with_index.

 If SCG DRX is in use, intrafrequency cell identification requirements specified in Table 9.2.6.2-1, Table 9.2.6.2-2, and Table 9.2.6.2-3 shall depend on the SCG DRX cycle.
 Otherwise, the requirements for when DRX is not in use shall apply.

+RRM enhancement for high speed can be configured for PCell or Scell.